 Talk with your provider about whether there is a different drug covered by the plan that may work just as well for you.
-You can call Member Services to ask for a list of covered drugs that treat the same medical condition.
+Call Member Services to ask for a list of covered drugs that treat the same medical condition.
 This list can help your provider find a covered drug that might work for you.